 Lake Agnes Tea House was named for Canada’s original first lady – Lady Agnes MacDonald.
 She was the wife of Canada’s first Prime Minister – John A. MacDonald.
 She was wowed by the beauty of the lake way back in 1886.

 The Tea House was built for the Canadian Pacific Railway in 1901 and in 1905 it began serving tea.
-Now it serves food – sandwiches, teas and more but as a sit down service only
+Now it serves food – sandwiches, teas and more – and there is a takeaway service now.

 Lake Agnes Tea House is open from June 4th until Canadian Thanksgiving from 8 AM – 5 PM.
-They take Canadian and US cash but no credit cards.
-And from what I understand they don’t provide an exchange rate on US dollars – simply taking them at par.
+They take Canadian and US cash and credit cards with a small surcharge.

 The return hike from Lake Agnes Tea House